batmaster/react-superadmin/DEVELOPER_SUMMARY.md

 ## Notes for Next Session

-- ArrayInput component is complete and ready for PR
+- ✅ ArrayInput component is complete with PR #426 created
-- All tests are passing
+- ✅ All tests are passing for implemented components
-- Documentation includes live examples
+- ✅ Documentation includes live examples (with proper MDX syntax)
-- CRUD component testing has been significantly improved
+- ✅ CRUD component testing has been significantly improved
+- 🔄 Continue with ResourceForm and ResourceShow testing completion
+- 📋 Pick next component from GitHub Projects for implementation
+- ⚠️ **CRITICAL**: Remember MDX syntax - `{/\* ... */}` is correct, not
+  `{/* ... */}`
-- Follow established pattern for next component
+- 🎯 Follow established pattern for next component
-- Maintain clean, minimal design aesthetic
+- 🎨 Maintain clean, minimal design aesthetic
-- Focus on admin framework use cases, not generic UI library
+- 💼 Focus on admin framework use cases, not generic UI library

 ## Critical Development Rules